Vadim Neselovskyi: Career

-His compositions have been covered by jazz stars such as Randy Brecker, Antonio Sanchez, Scott Colley, Julian Lage, Gary Burton, and also by Symphony Orchestras in the US (Spokane Symphony and Lancaster Symphony, and Europe (Neue Philharmonie Westfalen and INSO Lviv Sympony).
+His compositions have been covered by jazz stars such as Randy Brecker, Antonio Sanchez, Scott Colley, Julian Lage, Gary Burton, and also by Symphony Orchestras in the US (Spokane Symphony and Lancaster Symphony, and Europe (Neue Philharmonie Westfalen and INSO Lviv Symphony).
 A composition called “San Felio” was recorded by Canadian saxophonist and Sony Classical artist Daniel Gauthier for his album Spirito Latino.
 This recording subsequently received an ECHO Award: Classic Without Borders.
 In 2016, the Festival at Sandpoint commissioned Vadim Neselovskyi to create a 50-minute four-suite suite for piano and symphony orchestra.
 Its premiere took place on August 14, 2016, which attracted more than a thousand listeners and received standing ovations.